 1. Craft a Stellar Job Posting

-You’ll want to put together an in-depth listing that portrays what the position is all about.
-Make sure the talent is aware of what they’ll be doing on a daily basis.
+You’ll want to put together an in-depth job description that portrays what the position is all about.
+Make sure potential talent is aware of what they’ll be doing on a daily basis.
 Be transparent about what you expect from them and what they should expect from your group.
 Let the tone of your office culture shine through your posting.

 2. Fine Tune Your Hiring Process